cisagov/ScubaGear/baselines/onedrive.md

 ### Policies

 #### MS.ONEDRIVE.3.1v1
+Default Link Sharing Type SHOULD NOT Be Set to Anyone
+- _Rationale:_ TODO
+- _Last modified:_ June 2023
+_Note:_ Similar Implementation in MS.SHAREPOINT.2.1V1

+#### MS.ONEDRIVE.3.2v1
 Anyone Link Permissions SHOULD Be Set to View Only
 - _Rationale:_ TODO
 - _Last modified:_ June 2023